Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

          :text-align: center
          :width: 50%

-         Solving and result interpretation
+         Result interpretation

 Let's look at each of the steps in more detail:

 Interpreting the question
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The LLM will obviously read your prompt in full.
 However, you might want to supply containing data or information with your prompt as well.
-LLMs like ChatGPT will automatically read and interpret some data types (like .csv), but not all.
+Some LLMs like ChatGPT will automatically read and interpret some attached data files if they are in a specific file format (like .csv), but often does not apply to all file formats.
 Often these data files contain information that is important for formulating the mathematical model.
 For instance, some columns might be binary while others are floats, which could influence how the model should be constructed.
 By intructing the LLM to read in any attached files, you increase the chance of it being able to interpret your problem correctly and getting a valid model at the end.

 Alternatively, there might be other concepts that you want the LLM to think about when interpreting your question.
 For instance, your problem description might include the usage of AWS EC2 instances.
-In this case the LLM could be instructed to fetch the latest instance data to make sure it has the most up-to-date information about which instances are available and their characteristics.
+Working with such concepts, the LLM could be instructed to fetch the latest instance data to make sure it has the most up-to-date information about which instances are available and their characteristics.

 Generating a mathematical representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The function of this step is two-fold.
-The first being that it gives the user assurance that the LLM has understood the problem correctly.
+The function of this step is two-fold:

+1. The first being that it gives the user assurance that the LLM has understood the problem correctly.
 It will restructure your question into a collection of objectives and constraints, which allows the user to investigate whether the problem was understood, whether the right assumptions were made and, last but not least, whether any assumptions the user might have made are not represented in the model.
-Especially the last one is a pitfall to keep in mind: we might think that some concepts don't need to be mentioned, but how an LLM choses to interpret your words can often be unexpected.
+Especially the last one is a pitfall to keep in mind: we might think that some concepts are obvious and don't need to be specifically defined, but an LLM can often surprise us with how it chooses to interpret your words.

-The second function of this step is to fulfill the aforementioned concept of *Multi-step Reasoning*.
+2. The second function of this step is to fulfill the aforementioned concept of *Multi-step Reasoning*.
 To be most effective we currently recommend to make the LLM generate the model in mathematical notation.
 Even if the user might not be able to understand it, we feel that it leads to a better model generation later on.

 Generating a model
 ^^^^^^^^^^^^^^^^^^
-Talk about modeling
+In this step we can do a few things:

+1. Instruct the LLM to not only generate the code, but also rut it server-side.
+Doing this has tremendous benefit as the LLM can immediatly get feedback from its own work:

+- if the code has errors it can attempt to fix it, or

+- if the model is infeasible it can do a sanity check to make sure the model was setup correctly.

+2. You can also steer the LLM slightly on how to utilize the modelling API:

+- in the aforementioned template example we instructed the LLM to setup variables representing non-divisable items (like a car) as an integer variable type rather than a float type.

+- if the LLM is prone to using an outdated API of the modelling package (because it was trained on old information) you might be able to instruct it to utilize a newer API.
+We do note that we have had inconsistent results with this and currently recommend letting the LLM model utilize the API it prefers (and is apparently most comfortable with), even if it means not following current best practices.

-Solving and result interpretation
+Result interpretation
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Talk about solving and interpretation
+^^^^^^^^^^^^^^^^^^^^^
+If you have never used optimization, you might find that the challenge does not end with successfully solving a model to optimality.
+Extracting the values you are interested in for your business problem and interpreting them also requires some amount of training.
+Luckily, this is a task that the LLM should also be able to handle.
+This is also why running the model server-side is so important.
+It knows how to query which data points and helps you paint a picture on what it all means.